Fly Casting Basics

-Lastly, let’s consider the hand and wrist’s contribution to the casting motion.
+Lastly, let’s consider the hand’s contribution to the casting motion.
 It may again be helpful to use an analogy, this time the throwing of a baseball.
-If you pretend to throw a ball, I think you will discover that the throwing motion begins with the forearm, and ends with a rapid and forceful forward motion of the hand.
+If you pretend to throw a ball, I think you will discover that the throwing motion begins with the forearm, and ends with a rapid, forceful motion of the hand.
 This final thrust of the hand adds a great deal to the overall force and speed of the throw.
-In addition, it lets the fine-motor muscles of the hand and wrist guide the final direction of the throw.
+In addition, it lets the fine-motor muscles of the hand guide the final direction of the throw.

-So if winter is giving you “cabin fever”, you too may want to ponder and practice your casting.
+So if winter is giving you “cabin fever”, you too may want to ponder and practice your fly casting.
 Yes, don’t forget practice, so that when spring finally arrives, you’re ready to hit the water with a good cast.

 Written by Allan Simpson, March, 2014.
-Edited November, 2016.
+Edited November, 2017.